 Western Australia TAFE Institutes

-There are 11 TAFE institutes in Western Australia.
+There are now five TAFE institutes in Western Australia.
 Some institutes and campuses specialise in certain study areas, while others provide the full spectrum of courses.
 Online and on-campus courses are usually available.

 Central TAFE Campus, Perth, Western Australia.

 North Metropolitan TAFE is comprised of the former West Coast institute Central Institute of Technology and Polytechnic West.
 This TAFE region offers courses in almost every field imaginable, including business, legal, Health, education, community service, science sustainability, and tourism.

 Your options include short courses for professional or recreational purposes, apprenticeships and traineeships, VET for Schools, intellectual and learning disability programs, and courses for international students.
 Some of its TAFE Certificate IV, Diploma, and Advanced Diploma courses provide pathways to university degrees.